aarondig/mirrorsReactThreeFiber/README.md

-# mirrorsReactThreeFiber
+# Mirrors in 3D Space
-A copy of work done in the aaronDiggdon repo, before changing design.
+Explored building with shaders to create this immersive three.js scene in the browser.
+Enjoy!

 ## Deploy Link
 https://aarondig.github.io/mirrorsReactThreeFiber/